Pelican 2350 178lm In-depth review, Pros and Cons

-The Pelican 2350 (2350) released in 2014.
+The Pelican 2350 flashlight was released in 2014.
 It uses unspecified LED, OP reflector and 1 x AA battery.
 The powerful emitter in this flashlight provides up to 178 lm output, 4196 cd intensity, and a beam distance of 130 m.

-This flashlight has a wide range of applications across various domains.
-It is an indispensable tool for outdoor activities like camping, hiking, or night-time exploration, offering guidance and safety.
+The flashlight is a must-have tool for outdoor activities.
+These include camping, hiking, and night-time exploration, it offers guidance and safety.
 This light has 3 modes of lighting.
 Without mode memory, each time you turn on the 2350, it will start from the default or first mode in the sequence.
 It has a strobe function, which is one of the most effective self defense tools available.

 Brand | Pelican |